Cubie87/cubie87.github.io/posts/2023-frameworkLaptop/frameworkLaptop.md

 All functionality with the Dell WD19TB dock works without issue.
 Note that the dock firmware is on `01.00.32, 01.00.16` (Released on 25 May, 2023), and you may have a different experience on different versions.

 Note that TB Daisychaining has not been tested, ~~nor has using that downstream TB port as a display output.~~ Using the Downstream TB port as a display output does _not_ work.

-#### Lid Closed Thermals

-When I run the laptop docked, I have the lid shut, and use the two monitors I have on my desk as the primary display outputs.
-I had heard issues with the Framework laptop having thermal issues with the lid shut, but I'm happy to report that the hinge gap is large enough for thermal exhaust to exit without issue.
-On a prolonged Cinebench run, the CPU peaked around 85 degrees C, settling down around 75 degrees.
-I have not repasted, and likely won't for quite a while.

 #### PCIe Passthrough